 Traveling with oral hygiene products is never the most comfortable thing, particularly if you need to get them past the TSA.
 And while other innovations have come to the fore—tiny toothbrushes, for instance, and smaller toothpaste tubes—there’s still the issue of messiness and carrying the right size of toothpaste on the airplane.

 Bite’s sustainable toothpaste tablets, then, manage to marry both function with an eco-friendly initiative.
 Because they’re solid, you won’t have to worry about carrying them past TSA screening.
-And they don’t cause much of a mess as compared to an open toothpaste tube.
+And they don’t cause much of a mess as compared to a toothpaste tube.

 But aside from spilling toothpaste all over your belongings, these low-waste toothpaste tablets also solve other pressing issues.
 Instead of adding more tiny toothpaste cases into the trash, they reduce waste by eliminating the need for the tube altogether.
 And they’re especially helpful when water is scarce.
 With a wet toothbrush in tow, one small tablet should suffice an entire brushing session.

 What Can Oral Hygiene Manufacturers Learn from Sustainable Toothpaste Tablets?

 With toothpaste tablets proving to be a viable alternative to your typical wasteful toothpaste case, what can oral care manufacturers learn from this invention?
 For one, creating low waste, no-packaging toothpaste doesn’t have to be a chore.
 And this goes for consumers and manufacturers alike.
 For manufacturers, sometimes all it takes is a change in one part of the process, whether that’s the ingredients or packaging.